General FAQs | Technical FAQs | Purchasing FAQs

 Q: Do I have to pay royalty fees when the music is broadcast?

 A: It is highly unlikely that you will have to pay any royalty fees unless you are the actual broadcaster.
 It is usually the broadcasters responsibility to hand your cue sheets to the relevant performance rights collection agency so that any applicable royalties can be distributed.
-None of the tracks in the Chris Worth Productions music library are registered with any collecting agency so they do not have the right to claim fees on our behalf.

 Q: Do I have to pay royalty fees when the music is publicly performed?

 A: It is highly unlikely you will be liable for any fees for any public performances, (film festivals or corporate events for example), as it is usually the responsibility of the venue to obtain the appropriate licences.
 However, rulings may differ slightly depending which country you are in so you should always contact your nearest collection society who will inform you of the exact procedures.
 You may still be asked to produce a completed cue sheet.
-None of the tracks in the Chris Worth Productions music library are registered with any collecting agency so they do not have the right to claim fees on our behalf.

 Q: How is the music categorised?